passmesomesugar/Example-of-Website-Automated-Testing-Framework/README.md

-This can used as start up project for selenide + test ng + java 11 framework.
+This is an example project for test automation.
+Selenide, TestNG used as primary technologies.